 We believe Jesus reveals God.
 Our best understanding of how God is, what God is like, how to know God's will and how to live God's vision of the heavenly life comes from studying and following Jesus of Nazareth.
 We believe that Jesus is "God with us" in the flesh.
 We believe that God was in Christ Jesus, in his faithful life, his self-giving love, his death and his resurrection, reconciling a stray, war-torn, wounded world to our original relationship in shalom (peace, wholeness) with God.

 We believe that Jesus invites us to follow him.
 We don't have to be perfect before we follow.
 Following Jesus' way of life has a way of cleaning up our acts.
 We follow by loving those Jesus would love.
 We follow by forgiving others and ourselves.
 We follow by searching our own hearts for God's still, small voice.
 We follow by putting our trust in God and placing our lives in God's hands.
-We believe that following Jesus bring us Life that this Earth can't contained.
+We believe that following Jesus bring us Life that this Earth can't contain.

 We believe that God is still present and working through the Holy Spirit.
 We believe that prayer connects us with God and others in healing, transforming, peace-restoring ways.